adityadarma/adonis-datatables/README.md

 [![gh-workflow-image]][gh-workflow-url] [![npm-image]][npm-url] [![npm-downloads]][npm-downloads] ![][typescript-image] [![license-image]][license-url]

 Adonis datatable is an inspiration from laravel datatable.
-It is heavily inspired by the PHP library [Laravel Datatables](https://yajrabox.com/docs/laravel-datatables) and even share some code.
+It is heavily inspired by the PHP library [Laravel Datatables](https://yajrabox.com/docs/laravel-datatables) and even share some code with services, facade and dependency injection.

 ## Official Documentation